 Do the following:

 2. Position the part on the pads.

 5. Use solder wick to clear any solder bridges that might occur between pins.
-This doesn't happen very often on SO8 parts unless you get too carried away with the solder; this is more likely to occur on finer pitch parts.
+This doesn't happen very often on SOIC parts unless you get too carried away with the solder; this is more likely to occur on finer pitch parts.

-Note: Warren Young at Tangentsoft has produced a series of very good tutorial videos addressing through-hole and SMT soldering techniques.
+Also, Warren Young at Tangentsoft has produced a series of very good tutorial videos addressing through-hole and SMT soldering techniques.
 You can view them here (requires Ver.
 8 Flash (or later) plugin for your browser).